 At the end of the day, winter in Cape Town is really just… not that bad.
 It is, in fact, an essential experience to add to the bucket list.

-Welcome to Cape Town… where a spontaneous drive in any direction will set you up for an adventure, especially if you’re open to it.
+Welcome to Cape Town… where a spontaneous walk or drive in any direction will set you up for an adventure.